MicahParks/terse-URL/README.md

 ## TODO

 - [ ] Address TODOs.
-- [ ] Add a button on form page that will get OG and Twitter meta for a page and populate the form.
 - [ ] SummaryStore not used when VisitsStore is `nil`?
 - [ ] Outgoing validation of spec with model methods?
 - [ ] Deleting in SummaryStore.